 Is it safe to participate in an in-person turkey trot?

 Like everything we do right now, it’s about weighing the risks.
 Races take place outdoors, which has been shown to be safer than events held indoors.
+If the rate of transmission in your community is low and you're vaccinated, that makes participating even lower risk.
 But that doesn’t mean that the event is completely risk-free.

 “With all things COVID-19 recently I’ve been advising people that it’s not so much what you do, it’s how you do it that’s important.
 Obviously a large in-person race of any kind could be done in a way that’s unsafe, but there’s also definitely a safe way to do it,” said Gonsenhauser.
 “The outdoor environment is decidedly lower risk than an indoor environment in almost all circumstances.
 Now that being said, outdoor and densely crowded is still a higher-risk opportunity and that’s where you’re going to want to make sure your mask is on as well.”